ucc23/ucc/_pages/DATABASE.md

 | [Chi et al. (2023)](https://ui.adsabs.harvard.edu/abs/2023arXiv230310380C/abstract) | 1179 | [He et al. (2023)](https://ui.adsabs.harvard.edu/abs/2023ApJS..267...34H/abstract) | 2056 |

 <!-- End table 1 -->

+The modifications and corrections made to each database before including it in the UCC can be seen <a data-umami-event="dbs_edits" href="/../dbs_edits">here</a>.

 ### C3 classification